ncatlab/nlab-content/pages/0/0/8/0/800/content.md

 If you accept the axiom of choice, then you don\'t have to worry about the different kinds of equivalence (as long as you don\'t use isomorphism).
 This is not just a question of [[foundations]], however, since the axiom of choice usually fails in [[internalization|internal contexts]].

-It\'s also possible to use foundations (such as [[type theory]] or [[FOLDS]]) in which isomorphism and strong equivalence are impossible to state.
+It\'s also possible to use foundations (such as [[homotopy type theory]], some other forms of [[type theory]], or [[FOLDS]]) in which isomorphism and strong equivalence are impossible to state.
 In such a case, one usually drops the prefixes 'weak' and 'ana&#8209;'.
 In the $n$-Lab, we prefer to remain agnostic about foundations but usually drop these prefixes as well, leaving it up to the reader to insert them if necessary.

 ## Adjoint equivalence